skellis46/slipbox/improvisation and the threshold of the self.md

 3. A key shift appears between “awareness-ing” or attending to bodily sensation and becoming “the passenger”, where agency feels reduced or displaced.
 4. The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.

-Even if such a threshold exists experientially how might I clearly and convincingly communicate what is happening on either side of it?
-Further, it is a non-trivial proposal to say that the far side of the threshold is nondual.
-As such I must convince you of two things.

-First, is that while dancing there is some kind of threshold which separates experiences that are different in kind, such that there lies some path or transition between them (even if that transition is momentary or more akin to a jump cut).

-Second, is that awareness on the far side of dancing, what I am calling _being danced_, is nondual.
-That is, there ceases to be a subject observing, feeling or knowing the dancer as object.
-To do this second thing is messy because there are no tools available to directly describe the experience of nonduality.
-Phenomenology no longer functions as its "mission is to find the irreducibles of subjectivity" [@fraleigh-2000-consciousness p.56], and therefore requires a perceiving subject and an object able to be experienced [@krageloh-2019-phenomenological].

-Therefore, there are three key phenomena in this temporal cross-section: _dancing_, the threshold and _being danced_.
-If _being danced_ is nondual then it is only the experience of _dancing_ in two conditions that is reliably able to be described phenomenologically: i) the dancing that was happening before or leading up to the threshold, and ii) the dancing that was happening after returning back from _being danced_.
-This is because while _being danced_ there is no object to observe, and no subject to do that observing. _Being danced_ -- and perhaps even moments in the threshold itself -- resist direct capture as objects of phenomenological inquiry.

-The messiness I describe above is because there is epistemic, structural and methodological danger at the heart of this research.
-By proposing an experience as nondual it is by no means enough to merely state that those experiences of dancing are not able to be rendered as describable objects.
-That will not do.
-Instead, my method is to treat _being danced_ as if it were an object under phenomenological investigation.
-To throw everything at the _being danced_ experience with precision, rigour and scepticism that only failure to describe it might substantiate it as being beyond phenomenological insight.
-In doing so I hope to make the practice, methods, analysis and conclusions open to scrutiny.

-> James notes that, in his view, we lose sight of them because human thought “always appears to deal with objects independent of itself,” discrete objects that we come to know by means of cognition.
-That’s why we tend to name our thoughts after their objects—“my cup of coffee,” or “the woman on line in front of me,” or “global workspace theory.” [@pollan-2026-world loc2534]

-My concern is not any one component of dancing taken in isolation.
-Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and even selfhood.
-When the research extends beyond dance its stakes become how epistemology, methods and disciplinary boundaries are configured and reconfigured in phenomenologically oriented practice research.

 ## nda and agency / self / knowing

 notion of a 'glimpse' —